abikirkham/maths-challenge/README.md

 - If applicable, user-specific information, allowing players to find their own rank on the leaderboard.
 - Any relevant filters or sorting options to enhance the usability of the leaderboard.

+## Accessibility and Transparency

+### Accessibility Statement
+Committed to making *The Soul Lane* accessible to all users, complying with accessibility standards such as WCAG.

+### Privacy Policy
+Details on how user data is handled and protected, fostering trust and transparency.

+### Terms of Use
+Outlining rules and expectations for user engagement, creating a clear framework for interaction.

+### FAQ Section
+Answers to common queries for users new to mindfulness and meditation.

+### Contact Information
+Readily available contact information for questions, feedback, or accessibility concerns.

+## Testing

+# Responsive Design

+Ensure the project is responsive across various screen sizes and browsers, adhering to the WCAG 2.1 Reflow criteria.

+### Testing Procedure

+1. Open your preferred browser and visit the Yoga for Beginners website.
+2. Access developer tools by right-clicking and selecting inspect.
+3. Set the view to responsive and reduce the width to 320px.
+4. Adjust the zoom to 50%.
+5. Drag the responsive window to its maximum width.

+### Expected Outcome

+- The website should seamlessly adapt to different screen sizes.
+- Images must not appear pixelated or stretched.
+- Horizontal scrolling should be avoided.
+- Elements on the page should not overlap.

+### Actual Results

+- The website behaved as expected, with the exception of a landscape view issue in Mozilla Firefox (details in the Unresolved Bugs section).
+- No responsive issues were identified on tested devices: Android Oukitel C21 Pro, TCL 30 Pro, iPhone SE, and Samsung Galaxy Tablet.

+## Accessibility

+Utilize the Wave Accessibility tool for ongoing development and final testing.
+Concentrate on the following criteria:

+1. Ensure all forms have associated labels or appropriate aria-labels.
+2. Validate that color contrasts meet the minimum ratios outlined in WCAG 2.1 Contrast Guidelines.
+3. Verify correct heading levels to accurately convey content importance.
+4. Confirm content is organized within landmarks for ease of use with assistive technology.
+5. Provide alternative text or titles for non-textual content.
+6. Set the HTML page lang attribute.
+7. Implement Aria properties in adherence to best practices outlined in WCAG 2.1.
+8. Follow established coding best practices for WCAG 2.1.

+### Manual Testing

+Identified accessibility issues:

+**Issue #1:**
+Hidden checkboxes and labels for the gallery filter and accordion were inaccessible via keyboard due to the use of `display: none;`.
+Used for the navigation, including the icons, such as, ☰, which i found from Microsoft word keyboard.

+## Deployment

+*Maths Challenge* is hosted on GitHub Pages, offering easy access to content and services.
+The deployment process involves selecting the Master Branch in the GitHub repository's Settings tab, with the live link providing direct access.

 ## Credits

 I extend gratitude to Code Institute for knowledge in HTML and CSS, enabling me to bring my ideas to life.
 The transformative journey from a nursing career to coding unveiled the healing power of meditation and yoga, essential tools in navigating the transition.